VET SC 2510BRW - Veterinary Anatomy & Physiology II

 - Stethoscopes: There will be some practicals where stethoscopes will be needed.
 If you own a stethoscope please bring it, the School has a limited number to share.

-- Coveralls for all livestock handling.
+- Coveralls and farm boots for all livestock handling.

 Cunningham, J.G. and Klein, B.G.
 2007.
 Textbook of Veterinary Physiology, 4th Edition.
 Saunders (Elsevier).